Everyone has heard of Mardi Gras- the exciting street festival with iconic purple, green and gold colours, feathers, beads and parades.

 Interestingly wearing a mask is illegal in New Orleans… on every day expect the official day of Mardi Gras.

-The tradition of mask wearing at Mardi Gras goes back before even parades were popular when secret societies organised masquerade balls to celebrate instead.
+The tradition of mask wearing at Mardi Gras goes back before even parades were popular.
+It began with secret societies organising masquerade balls to celebrate.
 The masks are the same type as those worn at the Venice Carnivale in February which may explain why they sometimes get tied together!

 The beauty of a mask allowed the wearer to hide their identity meaning that Mardi Gras is one of the true occasions where masks were used to create a sense of mystery and intrigue.
 Festival goers wear a variety of masks either covering the eyes or whole face, whilst parade performers are required to wear a mask!